The walking track to Klif – The beacon rock

 The gravelly upper part of Klif.

-The last part of ropes and chains up to the top.
+The last set of chains and ropes up to the top.
 Almost there!

-And finally, broad grassy & flowery meadows await behind the electricity station on the top of Klif.
+And finally, a broad & grassy plateau with flowery meadows awaits behind the electricity station on the top of Klif.
 Your efforts will be rewarded by this jaw-dropping view of a multitude of jumbled rocks…

-It’s one of those incredible views you can only see from here.
+It’s one of those incredible views you can only see from above.

 Jumbled rocks of Herjólfsdalur valley, Vestmannaeyjar, Iceland.